robrich/kubernetes-hands-on-workshop/A-Docker/03-Multi-stage-build/start/README.md

 1. Run `docker container list --all` to see both running and stopped containers.
 Note the `CONTAINER ID` and/or the `NAMES` of the container.

-2. Run `docker container rm -f ...` replacing `...` with the first few characters of the `CONTAINER ID` or the `NAMES` you found above.
+2. Run `docker container rm -f ...`, replacing `...` with the first few characters of the `CONTAINER ID` or the `NAMES` you found above.
 This both stops and removes the container in one shot.

    The read-write layer for this container is now gone.
 Good thing we didn't save anything there.

 3. Run `docker image list`.
-The image is still there, only the container we created by running the image is gone.
+The image is still there; only the container we created by running the image is gone.

 Step 6: Modify the Dockerfile to be multi-stage
 -----------------------------------------------

 What is a multi-stage build?
 We're going to build two images: one is like the build server, the other is like the production server.
-The first stage will take in our source code and output the built dlls, the second will host the built dlls as a web server.
+The first stage takes in our source code and outputs the built dlls, the second hosts the built dlls as a web server.

 1. Open the `Dockerfile` you created above.